Skip to main content

 Account key (ska,pka){\left({s}{k}^{{a}},{p}{k}^{{a}}\right)} is a key pair of type of either of the schemes in the following table:

 Table 2.
-List of the public key scheme which can be used for an account key
+List of the public key scheme that can be used for an account key

 Key SchemeDescription